duparq/hwa/atmel/avr/examples/README.md

 You can put this line in `/etc/profile` to have `bash` set it when it starts.

-__Note__: until now, I have only tried such a setup with a VirtualBoxed Windows XP and it is _very_ slow.
+__Note__ Until now, I have only tried such a setup with a VirtualBoxed Windows XP and it is _very_ slow.